 He eventually succeeded in meeting them and proposed the deal of being a strategic advisor and investing around 8 million dollars for more than 15 percent of the firm.
 The team agreed as he promised not to push advertising models on them.

-Just two years later, in February 2013, the number of users rose to surprising 200 million and staff increased to 50.
-This overwhelmed the founders who invited Sequoia Capital for a second funding round which resulted in another $50 million, valuing the startup at $1.5 billion.
+Just two years later, in February 2013, the number of users rose to a surprising 200 million, and staff increased to 50.
+This overwhelmed the founders who invited Sequoia Capital for a second funding round, resulting in another $50 million, valuing the startup at $1.5 billion.

 Acquisition By Facebook And The Change In Business Model

 In February 2014, Facebook acquired Whatsapp for a whopping $19 billion and left everyone wondering about such a valuation of Whatsapp.
-According to Buzzfeed News, Facebook though Whatsapp to be its potential future competitor as it analyzed it using its data analytics application – Onavo.
-At that time, Facebook was on a mission of becoming a mobile-first company and making messaging a core service.
-Whatsapp was the biggest competitor of Facebook Messenger and it even surpassed Facebook’s subsidiary when it came to the engagement rate.
+According to Buzzfeed News, Facebook thought Whatsapp to be its potential future competitor as it analysed it using its data analytics application – Onavo.
+At that time, Facebook was on a mission to become a mobile-first company and make messaging a core service.
+Whatsapp was the biggest competitor of Facebook Messenger, and it even surpassed Facebook’s subsidiary when it came to the engagement rate.